Customs Duty on Car Import Ireland

 Customs Duty (10%): €2,600

-The technical "CIF" Valuation Formula
+The "CIF" Valuation Formula

 Revenue uses the CIF (Cost, Insurance, and Freight) method to determine the taxable value of an import.
 It is a common mistake to think duty is only paid on the car's price.
+If you drive the car home yourself, Revenue assigns a "notional cost" for freight based on the ferry route used.

-The "Rules of Origin" Deep-Dive
+The "Rules of Origin" — Claiming 0% Duty

 Under the EU-UK Trade and Cooperation Agreement (TCA), you can bypass the 10% duty if the car is of "Preferential Origin".
 This means it must have been largely manufactured in the UK (for GB imports) or the EU (for EU imports sold in GB).
+You cannot certify origin yourself — you need a "Statement on Origin" from the seller using the specific wording required under the TCA.

 Qualifying Vehicles: